thegetty/quire-docs/content/guide/citation-bibliographies.md

   - short: "Dickinson 1932"
     sort_as: "dickinson-emily"
 ```
+{{< q-class "box warning" >}}
-{{< q-class "box" >}}This custom key would need to be added to *all* entries, not just the one that need to be sorted differently than the default.{{< /q-class >}}
+- If adding a custom sort key, it would need to be added to *all* entries, not just the one that need to be sorted differently than the default.
+{{< /q-class >}}

 ### Displaying the Short Reference in Bibliographies

-Bibliographies displayed on pages with a `type` of `essay` or `entry`, and those generated with the `q-bibliography` shortcode, can be just a list of the full version of the reference, or can include the short version as well.
+Bibliographies displayed automatically at the bottom of pages, and those generated with the `q-bibliography` shortcode, can be just a list of the full version of the reference, or can include the short version as well.
 This is controlled globally (all bibliographies in the project have to be the same format) in the `config.yml` file with the `displayBiblioShort` property, can be set to `"true"` or `"false"`.

-Additionally, to change the sort, the `q-bibliography` shortcode accepts an optional `sort` value, which will sort the list by whatever key from the entries is given.
-Often `"short"` or `"full"`.